 Oppositional Defiant Disorder: Diagnosis, Symptoms, and Treatment

 Oppositional defiant disorder is more than just kids “acting out” during a rebellious phase.
-This disorder, classified in the disruptive, impulse-control, and conduct disorders category according to the Diagnostic and Statistical Manual for Mental Disorders (DSM)-5, presents as a repetitive pattern of “openly uncooperative and hostile” behavior across contexts and social settings.
+This disorder, classified in the disruptive, impulse-control, and conduct disorders category according to the Diagnostic and Statistical Manual for Mental Disorders 5, Text Revision (DSM-5-TR), presents as a repetitive pattern of “openly uncooperative and hostile” behavior across contexts and social settings.
 While most children occasionally exhibit defiant or unruly behavior as they grow and mature, those with oppositional defiant disorder will ‘stand out’ compared to their peers because of their persistent and concerning behavior.

 What causes Oppositional Defiant Disorder?